LearnersGuild/guide/Dynamic_Tensions/Efficacy.md

 - I can influence the structures that I am a part of
 - As few structures as are needed.
 No more, no less
 - Non prescriptive
-- Non coersive structures
+- Non coercive structures
 - Clear transparent agreements.
 Shared.
-Recorded.
+Recorded
 - I know my place here, what is expected of me, what I can expect from other people
 - There is accountability: people do what they say they are going to do
 - There is integrity: if I mess up I follow up on it